mmz-srf/xtrabackup-rb/debian-build-package.md

 ## Turn the gem into a (dirty) debian package
-* Get a running Debian instance with the OS version you want to buidl the package for.
+* Get a running Debian instance with the os AND ruby version you want to build the package for.
-* Change version in version.txt to new value
+* Increment version number in version.txt
-* CD into root folder of this repository
+* Switch into root folder of this repository

 ```
 apt-get install ruby-dev